-Next week’s Cheltenham Festival is out on its own as the focus of the racing year for the vast army of jump racing fans in Britain and Ireland.
-Nothing else comes close, certainly nothing on the flat, and nowadays, not even the famed Grand National.
-However, the National, a spectacular four-and-a-half-mile war of attrition over very different – and very difficult – fences, is still the event that brings out the once-a-year punters, and the race that inspires the imaginations of steeplechasing enthusiasts overseas.
-It’s also the occasion that, much more than any other, attracts the attention of animal rights activists, as Sean Magee reports in the final part of our series on the extraordinary popularity of jump racing in Britain and Ireland.
+The Grand National, the spectacular four-and-a-half-mile war of attrition over very different – and very difficult – fences at Aintree in Liverpool, is the event that brings out the once-a-year punters in Britain, and the race that inspires the imaginations of steeplechasing enthusiasts overseas.
+It’s also the occasion that, much more than any other, attracts the attention of animal rights activists, as Sean Magee reports.

 Many Americans have found the lure of the Grand National irresistible, and the race’s illustrious history is peppered with the heroic deeds of those owners and jockeys who crossed the Atlantic in pursuit of their unlikely dream.
 Unlikely, but not impossible, as the likes of Tommy Smith, who won the 1965 race on Jay Trump, and Charlie Fenwick, who rode Ben Nevis to an easy win in 1980, would testify.